Harish-M-5/AI-Resume-Screener/README.md

 ## Overview:
 This web application allows users to upload their resume in PDF format and uses Natural Language Processing (NLP) to extract key skills from the content.
-It then compares those skills with predefined job requirements and displays whether the candidate is selected or not, along with a match percentage
+It then compares those skills with predefined job requirements and displays whether the candidate is selected or not along with  match percentage

 ## Features: